 Licensees must maintain proper records and accounting books relating to their insurance activities, and where funds belonging to or received from a client are received, in accordance with Generally Accepted Accounting Principles:

-The Marketing of Financial Products Regulation requires that prior to the sale of an insurance product disclosure are to be provided to the customer that outlines the following information:
+The Financial Products Disclosure Regulation requires that prior to the sale of an insurance product disclosure are to be provided to the customer that outlines the following information: